TusharJaiswal01/Platform_T/README.md

 - ✅ **Value it provides**: Ensures that only genuine profiles are approved, creating a credible talent pool and reducing the workload of the admin team.

 #### 📹 **Feature Demonstration**
-*Video for AI-Driven Profile Verification will be embedded here.*

 ---